-We report on the financial information set out in section B of Part 9 for the years ended 28 February 2018, 28 February 2019 and 29 February 2020 and the six months ended 31 August 2020 (the "Financial Information").
-This Financial Information has been prepared for inclusion in the registration document dated 2 November 2020 (the "Registration Document") of Bytes Technology Group plc on the basis of the accounting policies set out in note 1.
+We report on the financial information set out in section B of Part 11 for the years ended 28 February 2018, 28 February 2019 and 29 February 2020 and the six months ended 31 August 2020 (the "Financial Information").
+This Financial Information has been prepared for inclusion in the prospectus dated 1 December 2020 (the "Prospectus") of Bytes Technology Group plc (the "Company") on the basis of the accounting policies set out in note 1 of the Financial Information.

-This report is required by item 18.3.1 of Annex 1 of Commission Delegated Regulation (EU) 2019/980 and is given for the purpose of complying with that item and for no other purpose.
+This report is required by item 18.3.1 of Annex 1 to the Commission Delegated Regulation (EU) 2019/980 and is given for the purpose of complying with that item and for no other purpose.

-Save for any responsibility that may arise under Prospectus Regulation Rule 5.3.2R (2)(f) to any person as and to the extent there provided, to the fullest extent permitted by law we do not assume any responsibility and will not accept any liability to any other person for any loss suffered by any such other person as a result of, arising out of, or in connection with this report or our statement, required by and given solely for the purposes of complying with item 1.3 of Annex 1 to Commission Delegated Regulation (EU) 2019/980, consenting to its inclusion in the Registration Document.
+Save for any responsibility arising under Prospectus Regulation Rule 5.3.2R (2)(f) to any person as and to the extent there provided, to the fullest extent permitted by law we do not assume any responsibility and will not accept any liability to any other person for any loss suffered by any such other person as a result of, arising out of, or in connection with this report or our statement, required by and given solely for the purposes of complying with item 1.3 of Annex 1 to Commission Delegated Regulation (EU) 2019/980, consenting to its inclusion in the Prospectus.